 Xylella originated in South America but has now been detected in mainland Europe where outbreaks have had significant impact on commercially grown plants and the wider environment.
 Although the disease is regulated under law, there is concern about accidental introduction to the UK via imported plants.
 All Xylella fastidiosa species are of concern due to their wide host range which includes trees such as oak, maple and elm.

 The bacteria are spread from plant to plant by infected insects of the infraorder Cicadmorpha whilst feeding on the sap; the bacteria can live in the foregut of the vector.
 There are a number of these insects native to the UK and the most notable of these is the meadow spittlebug Philaenus spumarius.
 They can be recognised by the foam nests the nymphs (immature spittlebugs) produce commonly known as ‘cuckoo spit’.
 Spittlebugs do not cause any damage to plants themselves; they simply carry the bacteria.

-In order to prevent the introduction of Xylella to the UK, routine surveillance for the disease is carried out on plants in trade and, as part of a EUPHRESCO project, we are collecting and testing spittlebugs for Xylella, recording information on what plants they live and feed on across Scotland - see poster.
+In order to prevent the introduction of Xylella to the UK, routine surveillance for the disease is carried out on plants in trade and SASA is also involved in projects with EUPHRESCO, Plant Health Centre of Expertise and BRIGIT project collecting spittlebugs and recording information on what plants they live and feed on across Scotland- see posters and .